cmake-basis/BASIS/doc/standard/template.rst

     \clearpage

 AUTHORS.txt
     Names the authors of the software package.
-Moreover, people who notably contributed to the software directly shall be named here as well, even if they did not actually edit any project file.
+People who notably contributed to the software directly should also be named here as well, even if they did not actually edit any project file.
 Others, who mostly contributed indirectly should be named in the :ref:`README.txt <README>` file instead.
 No author names shall